phetsims/projectile-data-lab/doc/implementation-notes.md

 This simulation has a notion of scenes where each scene contains its own state data.
 The scenes in this simulation are called `Field`s.
 The models that contain `Field[]` also provide `DynamicProperty` to present the value of the selected Field.
 Note the VSM screens have an independently selectable `Field` whereas on the Sampling screen, the `SamplingField` is determined by the selection of mystery launcher and sample size.

-Also be aware there is a doubly-nested `DynamicProperty` in the VSM screens, like this: Model --> Field --> Launcher.
+### DynamicProperty Instances

+The simulation is implemented with DynamicProperty, which allows values to switch based on another selected Property.
+For instance:
+- The PDLModel has DynamicProperty instances for the selected Field.
+- The Field has DynamicProperty instances for the selected Launcher.
+- The Launcher has DynamicProperty instances for its selected LauncherMechanism.
+- There are more in the screen-specific subclasses.

+Please search for `DynamicProperty` in the code to see how it is used.

 ### Enumeration patterns